lukes-ha/TV-Programm-in-homeassistant-with-RSS/README.md

     inclusions:
       - title
       - description`

-And with this infos, a sensor turns on, if the show is in the tv program:
+And with this infos, a sensor turns on, if the show is in the tv program
+config:
 `template:
   - binary_sensor:
     - name: "Ninja Warrior"